pengyuzhang/Blink/README_BLINK.txt

 	B) Microsoft Visual Studio 2008 or higher.

-	BLINK source code is compiled with Microsoft Visual Studio 2008.
+	Blink source code is compiled with Microsoft Visual Studio 2008.

 	C) A ethernet router.